viswa2/DevOps/aws-fundamentals/README.md

 `Public subnets` contain resources that need to be accessible by the public, such as an online store’s website.

 `Private subnets` contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
 In a VPC, subnets can communicate with each other.
-For example, you might have an application that involves Amazon EC2 instances in a public subnet communicating with databases that are in a private subnet.
-The public subnet can communicate with the private subnet because the CIDR of the private subnet falls within the local route of the route table associated with the public subnet.
+For example, you might have an application that involves Amazon EC2 instances in a public subnet communicating with databases that are in a private subnet. `The public subnet can communicate with the private subnet because the CIDR of the private subnet falls within the local route of the route table associated with the public subnet`.

 ## Network traffic in a VPC ##